 Now let me be clear: I'm not just advocating for increased public spending and debt.
 The composition of spending is crucial.
 We need to focus on investments that leverage the talent of everyone and contribute to the economy's long-term growth prospects.
-In this case, inclusive growth is faster growth - and it will pay for itself in the long run.
+In this case, inclusive growth is faster growth-and it will pay for itself in the long run.

 And now is an especially good time to take on this type of debt.
-Even before the crisis, we were in an environment of low interest rates - and that is expected to continue for the foreseeable future.
-15 This makes public spending relatively inexpensive and easy to finance.
+Even before the crisis, we were in an environment of low interest rates-and that is expected to continue for the foreseeable future (Williams 2018; Jordà and Taylor 2019).
+This makes public spending relatively inexpensive and easy to finance.

 The payoff is potentially huge.
-Public works programs during the Great Depression re-employed many of those hardest hit by the downturn and made lasting improvements in the nation's infrastructure that boosted our economy's potential output.
-16 The GI Bill following World War II helped educate a generation and set the stage for rapid postwar growth.
-17 And the construction of the interstate highway system created jobs while laying the groundwork for our modern economy.
-18
+Public works programs during the Great Depression re-employed many of those hardest hit by the downturn and made lasting improvements in the nation's infrastructure that boosted our economy's potential output (see, for example, Kline and Moretti 2014).
+The GI Bill following World War II helped educate a generation and set the stage for rapid postwar growth (Bound and Turner 2002; Fernald and Jones 2014).
+And the construction of the interstate highway system created jobs while laying the groundwork for our modern economy (Fernald 1999; see also Leduc and Wilson 2012 for the effects of road spending following the Great Recession).